-- PCPs also need to arrange for provision of specialist care for Maternal- Child Care (OBGYN) and pediatrician, Internist and Nutritionist).
-The hours and distribution required will be determined on a case by case basis based on the demographic distribution and health needs. - PCPs in the Southern Region should have a full-time pharmacist on site and a part-time Social Worker and Nutritionist.
+NHI in addition requires, PCPs to arrange for provision of specialist care for Maternal- Child Care (OBGYN) and pediatrician, Internist and Nutritionist).
+The hours and distribution required will be determined on a case by case basis based on the demographic distribution and health needs.

+PCPs in the Southern Region should have a full-time pharmacist on site and a part-time Social Worker and Nutritionist.